 Commercially produced post cards from the Foundation's document collection featuring the Institute's campus buildings.

-Like all schools operated by the American Missionary Association (AMA), the Grandview Normal Institute (GNI) maintained a library supporting the education of its students.
+Like all schools operated by the American Missionary Association (AMA), the Grand View Normal Institute (GVNI) maintained a library supporting the education of its students.
 Books and magazines were obtained as either discards from public libraries, or as donations from private individuals.

 Under Construction.